Michael Massey Preview, Player Props: Royals vs. Cubs

-On Friday, Michael Massey (.463 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+On Saturday, Michael Massey (.439 slugging percentage in past 10 games, including one home run) and the Kansas City Royals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
 First pitch is at 2:20 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Mariners.
+He had a hitless performance in his previous game (0-for-4) against the Cubs.

 Michael Massey Game Info & Props vs. the Cubs